qouteall/imm_ptl_wiki_copy/Portal-Customization.md

 ### Other Things

-'/portal set_portal_destination' command cannot be invoked by command blocks.
+`/portal set_portal_destination` command cannot be invoked by command blocks.
 If you want to change a portal's destination using command blocks, you can create some portals with different destinations and use a command block to teleport these portals.

 After editing the portal shape you should also change width,height,cullableXStart,cullableXEnd,cullableYStart,cullableYEnd.
 If you don't change these accordingly some sections may not be rendered due to advanced frustum culling.